Looking to Purchase Engine Bearings?

 Mains

 The main bearings are located in the engine block where the crankshaft is situated.
-1 shell is located in the engine block and the other in the crank cap.
+1 shell is located in the engine block and the other is in the crank cap.
 Main bearings may have certain characteristics such as oil holes, locating tags and oil grooves.

 Thrust Washers

-Thrust washers are either seperate from the main bearing or integrated into the one or two of the main shells.
+Thrust washers are either separate from the main bearing or integrated into one or two of the main shells.
 The thrust washer is designed to govern the lateral movement of the crankshaft.
 This is called the "end float".
 Oversize thrust washers are available for some engines so the end float can be re-calculated if there is excessive wear.

 Thrust Washers